Aymen568/Image-website-engine/README.md

 ## 🔗Tools
 - Frontend Development: Streamlit
 - Backend Development: Flask
-- Database: Elasticsearch
+- Database: Elasticsearch 8.1.0 + Elasticknn plgin 8.1.0 (You can install it from this link: https://github.com/alexklibisz/elastiknn/releases/tag/8.1.0.0)
 - Deployment: Docker

-## 🔗Requirements
-  - Elasticsearch 8.1.0
-  - Elasticknn plgin 8.1.0 (You can install it from this link: https://github.com/alexklibisz/elastiknn/releases/tag/8.1.0.0)

 ## 🔗Installation
 In order to reproduce the project you have to: